rosariorussell/portfolio/content/blogs/2019-10_topcofounder_pitch.md

 image: "/img/blog/topcofounder.png"
 ---

-My company, TopCofounder, is developing a business model to help angel investors and innovation labs launch startups quickly with minimal capital requirements.
+My company, TopCofounder, is developing a business model to help angel investors build startups quickly while minimizing capital requirements.

 We compete in the growing startup studio market, which has doubled every 4 years.
 A startup studio is a portfolio company that launches multiple startups simultaneously.
 The benefits of this approach include economies of scale as well as the ability to divert resources away from failing startups towards the ones that show more potential.